lieuzhenghong/cs140e-20win/lieu_notes.md

 save it on the SD card,
 and then put it in the Raspi.

-## How do programs run on the Raspi?
+### How do programs run on the Raspi?
 Part 2

-Recall from computer architecture
+I believe the `kernel.img` file is a binary file that is being run line by line.

 What calls the `notmain` function?
 To do this we have to look at `start.s`, an ARM64 assembler file: